Emotional Regulation: What Is It and How Do I Do It?

 5. ADHD COACHES FOCUS ON EMOTIONAL REGULATION

 Seek professional support: If you feel like it’s not possible to regulate using these tools and strategies, then this is your reminder that it’s okay to seek professional support, whether it’s working with a coach to help you manage your day-to-day or support from a medical professional and therapy.
-I specifically coach ADHD clients in the workplace, but there are other ADHD coaches out there, just make sure to check they are trained in ADHD specific coaching so you can make sure you're getting the support you need.
+I specifically coach ADHD clients in the workplace, but there are other ADHD coaches out there.
+Just make sure to check that they are trained in ADHD-specific coaching so you can make sure you're getting the support you need.

 HATE MEDITATION?
 HERE'S A MEDITATION HACK